laszlocsomor/bazel/site/docs/runfiles.md

 `//config:flags.txt` at runtime.

 (This example works on Linux with sandboxing.
 Some things are different on other platforms and other execution modes.
-More about that below.)
+More about that later.)

 ### Input files